isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Mother Tongue Department.md

 #### Our Vision

-Every student a passionate and confident users of the Mother Tongue Language.
+Every student a passionate and confident user of the Mother Tongue Language.

 #### Our Mission